 The example of EntreComp shows how a more holistic understanding of learning through competence based education would gain relevance and impact by not narrowing its concept too close on the subject entrepreneurship.

 No other than Hannah Arendt put action in the appropriate relation with freedom and plurality.
 Hereby she was giving it foundational meaning for democracy (and for civic education).
-In her idea of a vita activa which was described in The Human Condition, entrepreneurship, work or labor are similar aatitudes, but tjey are not as fundamental like action.
+In her idea of a vita activa which was described in The Human Condition, entrepreneurship, work or labor are similar attitudes, but they are not as fundamental like action.
 In her point of view the family of proactivity has three sisters.
 Labor (the struggle for bread and some butter), Work (the ambition to materializing the world and of making concrete products), and the big sister Action (the compulsion to initiative and to deliberate interaction).
 From the perspective of the whole society, Action is the most important family member as the existence of the democratic public is depending from her (open-ended, free and public) engagement.
-So it’s becoming clearer why in EDC and HRE emphasis is not mainly put on toiling nor making but on initiating.
+So it’s becoming clearer why in democracy- and human rights-related education emphasis is not mainly put on toiling nor making but on initiating.
 Impact in democracy is less about value creation but about (co-)creating lives in dignity, self-responsible, free and peaceful – and in continuation.

-For sure, we need not to fall into the opposite dogmatism.
 In educational approaches aiming to support holistic personalities and wanting to be relevant in different social sectors, all appearances of proactivity need to find their place.
 ‘Value creation’ is welcomed, ‘targeted action’ is important, in businesses, in parties or in the offices of civil society organizations.
 However, they are not more fundamental than the ‘democratic action’ which we could sketch as an attitude and a practice characterized by open deliberation, initiative and fair cooperation.
 Impact is as well not reducible to outcome but the instigated change (or “social innovation”) in the social, cultural, economical and environmental spheres.

 It’s not only rhetorical hairsplitting.
 In the words we express our values and attitude toward democracy.
 Just imagine yourself offering an educational program in a prospering but authoritarian society like in China – what would you try to achieve by promoting a creative entrepreneurial pedagogy?
 Would entrepreneurship contribute to the public good when not linked to social/democratic (working) principles and to labor rights?
 EDC educators and facilitators should have a clear position in here – it would be even counterproductive.